-Coronavirus: India records 1,65,553 new cases, 3,460 deaths in a day
+Coronavirus: India is now producing over 10 times more liquid oxygen, says PM Modi

-The Centre said that it was against vaccination guidelines for private hospitals to provide inoculation packages in collaboration with hotels.
+Prime Minister Narendra Modi on Sunday said that India’s production of medical oxygen has grown by more than 10 times amid the coronavirus crisis.
+He addressed the country through his monthly radio programme “Mann ki baat”.

-India on Sunday registered 1,65,553 new coronavirus cases, taking its tally of infections to 2,78,94,800 since the pandemic broke out in January last year.
+India registered 1,65,553 new coronavirus cases, taking its tally of infections to 2,78,94,800 since the pandemic broke out in January last year.
 This is the lowest number of new infections recorded in a single day in 46 days.
 The country’s toll rose to 3,25,972 as it recorded 3,460 deaths in the last day.

 The Centre said that it was against vaccination guidelines for private hospitals to provide inoculation packages in collaboration with hotels.
 It added that legal action needed to be taken against such institutions.